 - When browsing for an audio file, then when you click the file name, the audio file plays one-shot AND it is active on your MIDI keyboard so you can instantly play some notes with the preview.

-- You can also drag-drop a file from OSX' finder/Windows' explorer on the file browser so to sync it to that file/folder.
+- You can also drag-drop a file from the Windows Explorer / MacOS Finder on the file browser so to sync it to that dropped file/folder.

-- In all tree lists you can type in characters to search for an item.
+- You can type in characters to search for an item.
 Press [Ctrl]+G to search for the next item.

-Context menus are hidden menus that are only relevant to a specific context/object.
+Context menus are popup menus that are only relevant to a specific context/object.

 Context menus are opened by right-clicking on the relevant object.

-On OSX that is [Ctrl]+click.
-Note that a right-click might work too, it depends on your OSX setup.
+On MacOS that is [Ctrl]+click.
+Note that a right-click might work too, it depends on your MacOS setup.